Anglican Parish of St Paul's Waiwhetu

 At our last update on 29 July we told you that our engineers had completed their Detailed Seismic Assessment(DSA) of our Church building and that they don’t consider the church earthquake prone, so we gave their Assessment to Hutt City Council (HCC) and asked them to remove the EQ prone notice.

 Unfortunately HCC are very conservative and wouldn’t do that.
 Colin Hickling and Murray met them and asked if they would give the assessment to their consultant engineers to evaluate before our engineers moved on to the design phase.
-They agreed, but advised us that they'd still require a peer review of the final design and analysis at Building Consent stage and the new as Analysis would be assessed against the earlier Sawrey analysis held by Council.
+They agreed, but advised us that they'd still require a review of the final design and analysis at Building Consent stage and the new as Analysis would be assessed against the earlier Sawrey analysis held by Council.
 The options were discussed within our SRC and with our Engineers, who were confident of their analysis.
 We therefore instructed our engineers to carry on with designing plywood bracing for the church roof, in accordance with their analysis.
 Their completion date for the design was early November but a drawing set for comments was finally delivered on Thursday last.
 We will take a few days to get to grips with the details and have a committee meeting this week to discuss them.

 We then expect to move on to applying to Council for a building consent.
 The architect assisting in the old proposal has agreed to provide services as needed for this new solution.
 He will help with the permit application as the process is complex and he can also help with some peripherals like fire egress that we’ll need to include in the application.